Skip to navigation menu Skip to content

 These differences in the face often cause problems with breast and bottle-feeding.
 We help you with feeding techniques during your baby’s first months.

 If your child has cleft palate, our surgeon will talk with you about repairing the roof of their mouth.
-Usually this happens at about 1 year of age.
-See Treating Cleft Palate.
+Usually this happens at about 12 to 16 months of age.

 • Easing breathing